-Summary: Current law requires a public agency to administer its programs and activities relating to housing and community development in a manner to affirmatively further fair housing, and take no action that is materially inconsistent with its obligation to affirmatively further fair housing.
+Summary: Current law, under the Planning and Zoning Law, requires a public agency to administer its programs and activities relating to housing and community development in a manner to affirmatively further fair housing, and take no action that is materially inconsistent with its obligation to affirmatively further fair housing.
 Current law defines "affirmatively furthering fair housing," as provided.
 The Planning and Zoning Law requires that a housing element include, among other things, a program that sets forth a schedule of actions during the planning period.
 Current law requires the Department of Housing and Community Development to develop a standardized reporting format for programs and actions taken pursuant to the requirement to affirmatively further fair housing.
 This bill would require the department to develop the above-described standardized reporting format on or before December 31, 2026.
 (Based on 04/24/2025 text)

-Priority: (2) Priority Subject: Planning, Land Use, Housing Misc2: League of Cities Sponsored
+Position: Support Priority: (2) Priority Subject: Planning, Land Use, Housing Misc2: League of Cities Sponsored